Tichborne Dole: The curse

 The Tichborne baronetcy became extinct in 1968 for lack of male-line descendants.

 Media

 The Dole was the subject of a 1926 silent movie, The Legend of Tichborne Dole, written by George Banfield and directed by Hugh Croise.
 It is also the subject of 1671 painting; entitled The Tichborne Dole by Gillis van Tilborch.
+The dole, and the Titchborne family, feature prominently in the novel The Fraud by Zadie Smith.